Wednesday Tornadoes Hit Arkansas and Oklahoma

 He recalled that after the storm passed there was "patio furniture thrown everywhere," and that some houses had their fences knocked down.
 27,000 homes and businesses were reported to be without power in Oklahoma City by electric companies, and 28,500 had lost power throughout Tulsa.
 According to the Oklahoma City Highway Patrol, a tractor trailer had overturned, causing a massive traffic jam in both directions of Interstate 35, a major north-south route.
 “Those troopers are working their guts out there right now,” Lt.
 John Vincent said.

-While tornado season usually reaches full force in the United States in March, weather patterns this year funneled cold air into much of the country, which deprived the atmosphere of the warm, moist air necessary to fuel the bad storms for the majority of the month.
 After a quiet start to what is usually a hectic and destructive season, southerly winds pushed temperatures into the 70s and 80s through the Ozark Mountains and southwestern plains, where weather fronts churned the air into the storm's that hit Wednesday.

 Greg Carbin, warning coordination meteorologist for the Storm Prediction Center in Norman, Oklahoma, said that Wednesday's storms "will be the ‘tornado’ that breaks the drought for March."